We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 • Diabetes

-A research study has shown that individuals with pre-existing diabetic conditions are more likely to either have, or be more susceptible to periodontal disease.
-Periodontal disease can increase blood sugar levels which makes controlling the amount of glucose in the blood difficult.
+A research study has shown that individuals with pre-existing diabetic conditions are more likely to either have or be more susceptible to periodontal disease.
+Periodontal disease can increase blood sugar levels, which makes controlling the amount of glucose in the blood difficult.
 This factor alone can increase the risk of serious diabetic complications.
-Conversely, diabetes thickens blood vessels and therefore makes it harder for the mouth to rid itself of excess sugar.
+Conversely, diabetes thickens blood vessels, making it harder for the mouth to rid itself of excess sugar.
 Excess sugar in the mouth creates a breeding ground for the types of oral bacteria that cause gum disease.

 • Heart Disease